 While Tableau has some connectors to popular data sources, there are many connectors that are not built by Tableau – such as a connector to the very popular Google Adwords.
 Therefore, you should choose one of Tableau’s solution/technology partners that provide these data integration services and complement Tableau.

 Access, centralize and model your data with DataVirtuality and Tableau

 Data Virtuality is Tableau’s partner and we have built two solutions to help you integrate AdWords with Tableau.
 They are DataVirtuality Logical Data Warehouse (LDW) and DataVirtuality Pipes.
 Our solutions come with over 200 connectors to any data sources you can imagine — and of course Google Adwords is one of them.

-Our LDW is the state-of-the-art data warehouse that combines automated ETL (Extract, Transform, Load) and data virtualization.
+Our LDW is the state-of-the-art data warehouse that combines automated ETL (Extract, Transform, Load) and data virtualization (watch a complete demo here).
 It eliminates many bottlenecks common to traditional ETL, data lakes, and data federation services.
-With LDW, you can easily build any kind of custom data model by yourself, including integrating AdWords with Tableau.
+With the LDW, you can easily build any kind of custom data model by yourself, including integrating AdWords with Tableau.
 In addition, you can also create a central data model to be used in different reports within Tableau.
-Below is a peek at the LDW interface.
-As you can see, all standard Adwords reports are available to query from:

 Pipes is our lightweight web-based data integration solution.
 It’s extremely fast, easy to set up and ready-to-use out of the box.
-With Pipes, you can use a large number of predefined extraction templates to get data from Adwords into a database of your choice, where you can then analyze it by connecting Tableau.
+With Pipes, you can use a large number of predefined extraction templates to get data from Adwords into a database of your choice, from where you can then analyze it by connecting Tableau.

 Step-by-step guide on how to integrate Adwords in Tableau with DataVirtuality Pipes

 The procedure is straightforward: First, load data from AdWords into your database (e.g. PostgreSQL or Amazon Redshift) using Pipes.
 Second, connect Tableau to this database and open the data.
 Here are step-by-step instructions:

 1. Open Data Virtuality Pipes in your browser, go to Setup Storage to choose the target storage that you use (we’ll use PostgreSQL as an example here as it’s open source), and enter your credentials: